CobeyH/Tandem-Ride-Share/README.md

 # License

-We're GPL-3.0 licensed, if you don't like the lisence in [its full glory](https://github.com/CobeyH/SENG-480A/blob/main/LICENSE), [this](https://choosealicense.com/licenses/gpl-3.0/) is a nice synapsis
+We're GPL-3.0 licensed, if you don't like the license in [its full glory](https://github.com/CobeyH/SENG-480A/blob/main/LICENSE), [this](https://choosealicense.com/licenses/gpl-3.0/) is a nice synopsis.